AsliErdemli/AsliErdemli/README.md

 - Public speaking
 #
 ### My Academic Research
-I conduct neuroimaging research on epistemic emotions: curiosity, interest & boredom.
+I conduct neuroimaging (fMRI) research on epistemic emotions: curiosity, interest & boredom.
 My work aims to determine how they are represented in the healthy adult brain, how they interact with our dopaminergic reward circuit & how they are triggered.
 I previously worked on the link between food consumption and boredom.
 You can find all of my academic work here: https://orcid.org/0000-0003-4970-4028.
 - I use R and tidyverse to work on behavioral data.
 - I use Python & Nilearn for fMRI data.
 - I use Python & mne for EEG data.
 - I use Matlab and Psychtoolbox for experiment displays.
 Find also me on our labpage : https://www.unige.ch/fapse/e3lab/members1/phd-candidates/asli-erdemli/

-### Need to contact me?
+### How to reach me
 I am a pretty active responder.
 You can reach me at aslierdemli@gmail.com.
-I will read your email, unless you are lost in my spambox.
 <!---
 AsliErdemli/AsliErdemli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.